 For so many families, when planning a vacation, there is always the decision DO YOU PACK THE CAR SEAT?
-For us, it is almost always “YES” so I have put together a list of the best car seat bags for air travel to help protect your child’s car seat when you go on vacation!
+For us, it is almost always “YES” as do enjoy traveling by car at our destination.
+Because of this, I have spent a lot of time researching the best car seat travel bag that you can buy to transport your child’s car seat from home to your destination.

-What is the Best Car Seat Bag for Air Travel?
+What is the Best Car Seat Travel Bag for Air Travel?

-- What is the Best Car Seat Bag for Air Travel?
+- What is the Best Car Seat Travel Bag for Air Travel?

 - Best Car Seat Bag for Travel

 Some holidays, there is no need to bring your car seat.
-For example, if you are staying in one place and have an airport transfer, you probably do not put much thought into it.
+For example, if you are staying in one place and have an airport transfer by shuttle or bus, you probably do not put much thought into it.

-You can add another wrinkle into your plans if your young toddler has their own seat and you would prefer to restrain them on the plane, because they are more comfortable with their familiar seat.
+You can add another wrinkle into your plans if your young toddler has their own seat and you would prefer to restrain them on the plane, because they are more comfortable with their familiar seat or believe that being safely bucked into a car seat during the flight is essential.
+It is becoming more and more popular to bring car seats onto the plane for babies and toddlers and some safety advocates even want to mandate it as a requirement (although it is not required anywhere).

 So what do WE do?